Bosnia Trip Cost 2026: Daily Budget From EUR 45

 Bosnia’s biggest pleasures are free.
 Walking the old towns of Sarajevo and Mostar, crossing the Old Bridge (Stari Most) as many times as you like, wandering the bazaars and browsing the coppersmiths costs nothing.

 The paid attractions are modest.
-The Tunnel of Hope, the moving siege museum on the edge of Sarajevo, is about 20 KM for adults (roughly 10 euros, cash in marks only, with a student discount).
-The War Childhood Museum is around 10 KM.
-Out in Herzegovina, the Kravice waterfalls charge about 20 KM year-round (with cheap student tickets and free entry for young children), and the Old Bridge Museum in the Mostar towers is only 10 to 12 KM.
+The Tunnel of Hope, the moving siege museum on the edge of Sarajevo, is 20 KM for adults (roughly 10 euros, cash in marks only; 8 KM for students), run by the Memorial Centre Sarajevo.
+The War Childhood Museum is 15 KM for adults (about 7.50 euros; 12 KM students, 7 KM ages 6-17, a 35 KM family pass), per its own official price list.
+Out in Herzegovina, the Kravice waterfalls charge about 20 KM year-round (with cheap student tickets and free entry for young children), and the Old Bridge Museum in the Mostar towers, run by the Herzegovina Museum, is 10 to 12 KM (the museum doesn’t publish a price online, so treat that one as the going rate visitors consistently report rather than a quoted tariff).
 Blagaj’s dervish house asks a few marks.
 Even if you do everything on a first trip, museum entries rarely add up to more than 10 or 15 euros a day.

 The bazaars are also where a souvenir budget can quietly grow.
 A hand-made copper coffee set, a piece of Bosnian rug or a bag of ground coffee are the classic buys, and gentle haggling is normal.